Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Stabilization around unstable equilibria

 For $F(s)\in L^2$, we define

 thus

-which be can concluded by the following lemma. \begin{lemma} There exists $C>0$ such that for any $t\in \mathbb{R}$, we have
+which can be treated by means of the following lemma. \begin{lemma} There exists $C>0$ such that for any $t\in \mathbb{R}$, we have

-\end{lemma} \begin{proof} Observe that the preceding formula is of the type of Hilbert transform, we extend $f(s)$ trivially on the whole line and still denote which by $f(s)$.
+\end{lemma} \begin{proof} Observe that the preceding formula is of Hilbert transform type.
+Extend $f(s)$ trivially to the whole line and by abuse of notation denote the resulting function by $f(s)$.
 Then for $r\in [0, L]$ we have

-We extend $g(r)$ by the same formula to the whole line and still denote which by $g(r)$.
+We extend $g(r)$ by the same formula to the whole line and still denote it by $g(r)$.
 As this is exactly a Hilbert transform, we get

 \end{proof}

 \textbf{On the estimate concerning $\tilde{\Gamma}_2(r, s)$.}\\ Concerning $\tilde{\Gamma}_2(r, s)$, we know that (recall the proof of Lemma~\ref{lem-alpha-osc} for the definition of the function $k$)